deyarchit/work-distribution-patterns/README.md

 **Invariants that hold across all patterns:**
 - The client never talks to the Manager or Worker directly — only to the API.
+- The API layer only communicates with the Manager.
 - The API submit is synchronous: the Manager must acknowledge before the API responds to the client.
 - The Manager does not wait for a worker to pick up a task.
 Dispatch is fire-and-forget.
-- The Manager always republishes worker events before the API layer delivers them to the client (ensures state is consistent before SSE reaches the browser).
+- The Manager captures events from the Worker, persists non-progress events, and republishes events to the API layer for delivery to the client.
+This ensures state is consistent before SSE reaches the browser.
-- User identity flows from the client: a UUID cookie (minted on first visit) for browsers, or an `X-User-ID` header for API clients.
-The Manager stamps this ID onto every outbound event so the SSE layer can route to the correct subscriber.

 ## Patterns